obutsan/code-quiz/README.md

 ## Overview

-The game is an interactive learning platform providing a gamified approach to programming education.
+CodeQuest is a web game that allows you to test your knowledge of JavaScript, HTML, and Bootstrap.
+The game is designed to make learning fun and interactive.
+As you play, you can earn points for completing challenges, and you can see your total score.

-User Story: CodeQuest is designed to help players learn to code through fun and engaging games.
-Our mission is to make coding education accessible and enjoyable for everyone, regardless of their experience level.
-Whether you're a beginner just starting your coding journey or an experienced developer looking to enhance your skills, CodeQuest offers a wide range of interactive challenges and tutorials to suit your needs.
-Join us on this exciting quest to master the art of coding!
+In CodeQuest, you can also check the leaderboard to see how you compare to other players.
+Whether you're just starting out or looking to improve your coding skills, CodeQuest offers an enjoyable way to learn and compete with others.
+Join us in this exciting adventure to become a coding master!

 ## Screenshots